Where does Amateur and hobby Radio fit into our Community?

 Is this FAQ only applicable to Amateur Radio?

 No. Many Citizens in UK Encounter Toxic Neighbours when they set out to develop their property.
 According to Neighbourhood watch only 52% of neighbours share a desire to get on with their neighbours.
-Among the other 48% are people who get pleasure from controlling their neighbours.
+Among the other 48% are a small number of people who get perverse pleasure from controlling their neighbours.

 Other forms of hobby radio are found in operation in the back yards of UK Citizens.
 This FAQ applies equally to those authorised by OFCOM, namely citizens band (CB) and private mobile radio aka PMR.